SOMERSET HILLS ADMINISTRATORS’ ASSOCIATION

 F. No extra remuneration will be made to an administrator for performing any school related activity or function while school is closed.

 A. The Board of Education endorses the benefits accrued to the district as a result of Administrators’ participation in professional growth, activities, and meetings.
 Therefore each unit member shall be allotted $5,000 per contract year for expenses related to professional growth, activities, and meetings.
 Such expenses shall include for example: books; workshops and conferences; travel expenses; professional dues; expenses related to activities and meetings Administrators are required to attend by the nature of their Administrative positions and responsibilities in the district; professional equipment and materials.
+These expenditures must be in accordance with the mandated New Jersey School District Accountability Regulations.
 All requests for the use of such funds shall be made directly to the Superintendent.
 Consent to these requests shall not be unreasonably withheld.

-The Somerset Hills Board of Education shall pay for the mentoring of new administrators at the state recommended ate.
+The Somerset Hills Board of Education shall pay for the mentoring of new administrators at the state recommended rate.

 USE OF AUTOMOBILE

-For the required use of Administrators' automobiles in the performance of their duties, reimbursement shall be made on the basis of the current IRS rate.
+For the required use of Administrators' automobiles in the performance of their duties, reimbursement shall be made in accordance with the State of New Jersey Office of Management and Budget (OMB) Travel Circular.

 TAX SHELTERED ANNUITIES